Service Dog FAQs

 A:

-Yes, quite often actually.
-Many dogs come in from out-of-state.
-We work with service dog owners in all parts of the country.
+Yes, we train out-of-state dogs quite regularly.
+Total K9 Focus works with service dog owners in all parts of the country.
 We haven’t had an international service dog yet, but we could do that too.
-Many of our programs can be delivered worldwide.
+We can deliver many of our programs worldwide.
 Non-local dogs are usually in our Board and Train Puppy Service Dog program.
-If you are interested in exploring more details, you can start here.

 Q: